Properties of the reconciled distributions for Gaussian and count forecasts: Probabilistic forecast reconciliation

+\end{proposition} The proof is given in \ref{app: proof var ineq}.
+We remark that the variance of each variable decreases after reconciliation, regardless of the amount of incoherence.
+While we consider reconciliation via conditioning, \cite{wickramasuriya2021properties} provides a similar result for the minT reconciliation.
+In \cite{wickramasuriya2021properties}, no Gaussian assumption is made; however, it assumes the unbiasedness of the base forecast, which we do not assume.

-\paragraph{Reconciled Gaussian mean} In order to study the reconciled mean, we need some restrictive assumptions (which, however, do apply to the case study of Section \ref{sec:experiments}).
-In particular, assuming that: \begin{itemize} \item there is only one upper variable, \item there is no correlation between the bottom and the upper base forecasts, \end{itemize} the reconciled upper mean is a convex combination of the base upper mean $\uhat$ and the bottom-up mean $\Abf \bH$, weighted by the uncertainty of the base upper and bottom forecasts.
+\paragraph{Reconciled Gaussian mean} In order to study the reconciled mean, we need some restrictive assumptions (which, however, do apply to the case study of Sect.~\ref{sec:experiments}).
+In particular, assuming that: \begin{itemize} \item there is only one upper variable, \item there is no correlation between the bottom and the upper base forecasts, \end{itemize} the reconciled upper mean is a convex combination of $\uhat$ and $\Abf \bH$.
 Indeed, from \eqref{eq: reconciled gaussian mean upper}, we have:

 where $\sigmahat^2_U$ is the variance of the upper base forecast and $\sigmahat^2_{bu} := \Abf \SigH_B \Abf^T \ge 0$ is the variance of the probabilistic bottom-up, defined in \eqref{eq: probabilistic bottom up}.
-The reconciled mean is thus a compromise between the base and the bottom-up mean, as already noted in the literature \parencite{corani_reconc, hollyman2021understanding}; we call this the \textit{compromise effect}.
+The reconciled mean is thus a combination of the base and the bottom-up mean, as already observed \citep{corani_reconc, hollyman2021understanding}.
+We call this the \textit{combination effect}.

-We can draw an analogy with the Gaussian conjugate model in Bayesian statistics: if we condition on new observations, the posterior variance is guaranteed to be smaller than the prior variance \parencite{Gelman2011} and the posterior expectation is a convex combination of the prior expectation and the sample mean \parencite[Ch.~2.5]{bda2013}.
+We can draw an analogy with the Gaussian conjugate model in Bayesian statistics: the posterior variance is always smaller than the prior variance \citep{Gelman2011}, and the posterior expectation is a convex combination of the prior expectation and the sample mean \citep[Ch.~2.5]{bda2013}.